HISTORY AND ENGINEERING OF THE BERNINA RAILWAY

 In a few minutes, we are in Tirano (429m), passing the large renaissance church of Madonna di Tirano in the piazza, and we can see the first vineyards of the Valtellina.
 To the northeast is Bormio, and westward is the road to Sondrio, which eventually leads to Lake Como and Milan, or back into Switzerland near Lugano.

 In Tirano - the end of the Bernina Line.

 Our journey on the Bernina Railway ends here at Tirano.
+The train has passed through the border at Campocologno and comes into the town past the Madonna di Tirano Basilica, on its way to the station.
 Along its route, many languages are spoken – German, Romansch, Pusc’ciavin and Italian.
 Travellers may marvel at the overwhelming achievement of those whose vision and industry built the trains that pass through this beautiful and grandiose region for all to experience.

 Why not pause in Tirano for a cappuccino or espresso, but do not miss the return trip to the Bernina mountains and glaciers – you will surely regret it!